dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 I'm not sure whether or not I believe that reincarnation is real.
 I do to some extent, the specific details of which I don't want to explain.

-However, I want to believe that reincarnation is real because I want
-- bc i want to believe that our lives carry meaning to the next
+I want to believe that reincarnation is real because I want to believe that our actions carry meaning to the next.
+I want to believe that I get another chance to improve myself and that the lessons I learn here carry into the next.

-gnosticism:
-- and the authorship of those works are hotly debated.
-Many
-- if not most are probably fallacious, but it's

-- living your life as though it was a movie and you're the hero
-    - what's your story?
-    - this mindset could go horribly wrong, so how to limit it?
-      - e.g. someone has the wrong view of reality, does something horrible
-      - or someone decides to be the villain
-  - thinking outside the box by lifting arbitrary constraints and taking concepts to their limits

 <a name="humility"/>